learn-co-students/js-object-oriented-daily-lunch-v-000/README.md

 * A meal has many customers
-* A delivery belongs to a meal, belongs to a customer, and belongs to a neighborhood
+* A delivery belongs to a meal, belongs to a customer, and belongs to a neighborhood Charlie's note/// deliver has foreign keys of customer,meal, neighborhood
 * A customer has many deliveries
 * A customer has many meals through deliveries
 * A customer belongs to a neighborhood